 Two points here actually.
 Firstly I hate the term sensitivity - like we are all some kind of snowflakes!
 If I set my book in a historical period and, as a writer/editor/publisher, I ask someone with knowledge and expertise/experience of this period, I don't call them 'sensitivity readers' I call them consultants.
 Though those who coined the expression in the first place didn't mean it in a pejorative way, it is important what we call things and certainly, I think calling them 'sensitivity readers' feeds into the kind of attitude expressed by Lionel Shriver - that it's all about sensitivity rather than accuracy or authenticity.
 Lee and Low (who I'm sure have also been using readers for a very long time) call them 'cultural consultants' and I think this is a far more sensible term.
 It also speaks to the attempt by authors, editors and publishers to 'get it right' rather than having the 'unrelenting anguish about hurting other people's feelings' Shriver talks about.

 Which brings me on to the second point - the offence bit.

-Sadly, I think one of the reasons publishing is recently talking about 'sensitivity readers' is that it Publishing has long been writing/publishing for an assumed white audience.
+Sadly, I think one of the reasons publishing is recently talking about 'sensitivity readers' is that Publishing has long been writing/publishing for an assumed white audience.
 People who know me know that this is a bit of an obsession for me.
 In that context, a reasonably informed stab at representing any non-white character/voice/situation is good enough as long as it seems OK to the white writer/editor/publisher.
-Not only that but editors and publishers can often actively pander to their own notion (and that of their white readers) of 'blackness' (or any other 'other').
+Not only that, but editors and publishers can often actively pander to their own notion (and that of their white readers) of 'blackness' (or any other 'other').
 This in turn leads to writing by black writers being rejected for not meeting the expectations of white editors / publishers.
 This is the white gaze Toni Morrison talks about and which was recently referred to by L.J.
-Alonge in his recent brilliant article, Writing Past The White Gaze As A Black Author.
+Alonge in his brilliant article, Writing Past The White Gaze As A Black Author.